open-telemetry/community/projects/audit-logging.md

 - REQ-CONV-01: Semantic conventions for application-level audit logs are defined
 - REQ-CONV-02: Semantic conventions for infrastructure-level audit logs are defined
-- REQ-APPL-01: Guaranteed delivery of audit logs exported via OpenTelemetry SDK.
+- REQ-APPL-01: Guaranteed delivery of audit logs exported via OpenTelemetry SDK
 - REQ-PIPE-01: OTel collector must provide guaranteed delivery of audit logs, including when its process is interrupted

 ## Deliverables